bgrgicak/service-worker-redirect-test/README.md

 #### Service Worker console

-The Service Worker console doesn't show any errors but I was able to confirm that the code runs using a debugger.
+The Service Worker console doesn't show any errors.

+I was able to confirm that the Service Worker code runs using a debugger.

 #### Network tab

-The Network tab lists the request to `redirect-to-relative-url.html` and shows an error.
+The Network tab lists the request to `/redirect-to-relative-url.html` and shows an error.

 ![Safari network tab headers error](screenshots/safari-network-headers-error.png)
 ![Safari network tab preview error](screenshots/safari-network-preview-error.png)